OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Users can use the templates and images pre-defined by the cloud administrator, but usually are also allowed to create their own templates and images.
 They are also able to manage the life-cycle of their resources, including advanced features that may harm the VM guests, like hot-plugging of new disks, resize of Virtual Machines, modify boot parameters, etc.

+VDCs are used by the Cloud Administrator to isolate users and allocate resources but are not offered on-demand.

-These Advanced Users typically access to the cloud by using the CLI or the User View of Sunstone.
+These "Advanced Users" typically access to the cloud by using the CLI or the User View of Sunstone.
+This is not the default model configured for the group Users.

 +-------------------+-------------------------------------------------------------------+
 |   Role            |                            Capabilities                           |